jasonschreib/DataWranglingWithPython-LanguageModels/README.md

 In this assignment, we will be building a language model, which is how we can machine learning to generate text (e.g. chatbots, summarization, translation).
 In particular, we will be training an n-gram model, which is a relatively simple but extremely powerful model.
 Next week, we'll work with the state-of-the-art in NLP, which includes neural networks!

-In short, an n-gram language model works by treating language as a sequence of overlapping word tuples, of size n
+In short, an n-gram language model works by treating language as a sequence of overlapping word tuples, of size n.
-n.
 For example, the sentence "I love CIS 192" would be represented as unigrams (n=1) as:

 [("I"), ("love"), ("CIS"), ("192")] and as bigrams (n=2) as: